traefik/traefik/docs/content/middlewares/headers.md

 ### `isDevelopment`

 Set `isDevelopment` to `true` when developing to mitigate the unwanted effects of the `AllowedHosts`, SSL, and STS options.
-Usually testing takes place using HTTP, not HTTPS, and on localhost, not your production domain.
+Usually testing takes place using HTTP, not HTTPS, and on `localhost`, not your production domain.
 If you would like your development environment to mimic production with complete Host blocking, SSL redirects, and STS headers, leave this as `false`.